Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 - Various bug fixes, mostly small visual issues.
 - Unified Roll target number tooltips, to clearly show the roll components.
 - Sin updated to trigger Wrath of the Gods correctly based on units die v sin result for all pray tests, aswell as fumbling pray tests.
-- Movement section updated to show penalites from prone and encumbered conditions, and added to Walk/Run speed calculations.
+- Movement section updated to show penalites from being encumbered conditions, and added to Walk/Run speed calculations.
 - Full rework of condition system, which now scales fully with all PC/NPC rolls and immediately modifies all roll target windows on the skills tabs.

 Condition effects are now hard coding changed: